Jay Haas: Professional career

-Haas turned professional in 1976 and had a solid career on the PGA Tour, winning nine times between 1978 and 1993.
+In 1976, Haas turned professional.
+He had a solid career on the PGA Tour winning nine times between 1978 and 1993.
 He had a resurgence in 2003, when he finished in the top 30 on the money list for the first time since 1995 and made the United States Presidents Cup team.
-The following year he was one of Hal Sutton's two captain's picks for the Ryder Cup, and made his third appearance in that event.
+The following year he was one of Hal Sutton's two captain's picks for the Ryder Cup and made his third appearance in that event.

 Haas was known for being one of the most consistent players on the PGA Tour over the course of his career and ended up playing 799 events.
 He is only four starts off Mark Brooks' record.
 He has made the cut 593 times on the PGA Tour, more than any other player.
-Haas has the distinction of playing in 87 majors without a win.
+Haas has the distinction of playing in 87 majors without a win, a record until 2021.

-Haas was eligible to play in Champions Tour (now PGA Tour Champions) events from the start of the 2004 season and he lost to Hale Irwin by one stroke at the Senior PGA Championship in his first appearance at that level.
+Haas was eligible to play in Champions Tour events from the start of the 2004 season and he lost to Hale Irwin by one stroke at the Senior PGA Championship in his first appearance at that level.
 He was still featured in the top 20 of the Official World Golf Ranking after his 50th birthday.
 In 2005, he won twice on the Champions Tour, while also continuing to play regularly on the PGA Tour.
 In April 2006, he won back to back events on the Champions Tour and the following month he won a playoff at the Oak Tree Golf Club with Brad Bryant at the Senior PGA Championship to claim his first senior major and he went on to top the 2006 Champions Tour money list.
 He was named the Champions Tour Player of the Year in 2006 as well.
 Haas won the 2008 Charles Schwab Cup to win two out of the last three cups.